ruoyuch/research_project_template/reference/README.md

+# reference subfolder
-keep the references in this folder and organize them by topics.
+You can keep all the references in this folder and organize them by topics.
+This folder should be in .gitignore.